vsmalladi/somatic_dna_wdl/README.md

                         directory or workflow default.
   --skip-validate       Skip the step where input files are validated.
                         Otherwise all gs//: URIs will be checked to see that a file exists.
-Disable with caution.Cromwell will launch instances and run without checking.
+Disable with caution.
+Cromwell will launch instances and run without checking.
 Test a small pairs file to ensure all references exist and at least some sample input files can be read by the current user.